University of Chile

 The University of Chile (Universidad de Chile) is a public research university in Santiago, Chile.
 It was founded on November 19, 1842, and inaugurated on September 17, 1843.
 It is the oldest university in the country.
 It was established as the continuation of the former colonial Royal University of San Felipe (1738) (Spanish: Real Universidad de San Felipe), and has a rich history in academic, scientific and social outreach.
 The university seeks to solve national and regional issues and to contribute to the development of Chile.

 Its five campuses comprise more than 3.1 km2 of research buildings, health care centers, museums, theaters, observatories, and sports infrastructure.
 The institution has more than 40,000 undergraduate and graduate students, offering more than 60 different bachelor and professional degrees, 38 doctoral programs and 116 master programs.

-Notable alumni include Nobel laureates Pablo Neruda and Gabriela Mistral, twenty-one Chilean presidents including the current president Gabriel Boric, and two presidents from other countries (Mexico and Ecuador).
+Notable alumni include Nobel laureates Pablo Neruda and Gabriela Mistral, twenty-one Chilean presidents, and two foreign heads of state.